On This Page

 Why Visit Petra?

 Petra stuns as one of the New Seven Wonders of the World where the Siq's dramatic narrow canyon opens onto the Treasury's rose-red façade carved 2,000 years ago by Nabataean Arabs into living sandstone, ancient tombs and temples honeycomb cliffs in rainbow hues shifting from pink to orange to crimson as sunlight moves across stone, and the challenging 800-step climb to the Monastery rewards adventurers with a facade twice the Treasury's monumental size overlooking sweeping desert valleys where eagles soar.
 This UNESCO World Heritage archaeological treasure (one of humanity's most important cultural sites, established as trading capital around 300 BC) hides in southern Jordan's rugged mountains—'lost' to the Western world until Swiss explorer Johann Ludwig Burckhardt's 1812 rediscovery, yet Bedouin tribes lived among the ruins for centuries, still offering donkey rides and tea today.
-The approach through the Siq overwhelms the senses: 1.2km canyon narrows dramatically to just 3 meters wide between towering sandstone walls reaching up to 150 meters high in places where natural rock formations create abstract patterns, ancient water channels line walls showing Nabataean engineering genius, and anticipation builds with each turn before the Treasury (Al-Khazneh) suddenly appears through the final gap—Indiana Jones and the Last Crusade filmed the iconic approach here in 1989, forever cementing Petra's cinematic fame and drawing millions seeking that first glimpse.
+The approach through the Siq overwhelms the senses: 1.2km canyon narrows dramatically to just 3 meters wide between towering sandstone walls reaching up to ~80 meters high where natural rock formations create abstract patterns, ancient water channels line walls showing Nabataean engineering genius, and anticipation builds with each turn before the Treasury (Al-Khazneh) suddenly appears through the final gap—Indiana Jones and the Last Crusade filmed the iconic approach here in 1989, forever cementing Petra's cinematic fame and drawing millions seeking that first glimpse.

 What to Do